 I finally and reluctantly acknowledged my son was an addict.
 As a friend in long time recovery put it “I had stepped into a foreign country and I didn’t speak the language”.
 Through the support and encouragement of parent groups and Alanon, I started to learn the concept of “detaching with love” and what “enabling” looked like.
 I realized I had no control over my son’s life and I was starting to lose control of my own.

 Today our son is 23 years old, 16 months sober and as he says “is a new and improved version of the old Brad”.
 Through New Life House he has been challenged and tested to learn “authentic recovery” and the difference between being “dry” versus “sober”.
-It’s the hardest thing he has ever faced but on this journey he is gaining immeasurable tools to cope with the inevitable ups, downs and unexpected curves of life.
+It’s the hardest thing he has ever faced but on this journey, he is gaining immeasurable tools to cope with the inevitable ups, downs and unexpected curves of life.
 He can admit when he’s struggling and leans on his community.
 He “shows up” for others in distress or to lend a hand the way New Life House consistently “showed up” for him.
-He is surrounded by a huge graduate community of motivated and ambitious men with long term recovery who have stayed connected to each other, hold one another accountable and give back to their program.
-He has made life long friends who have walked through the pain and dark days together and become a family.
-These guys are some of the most “real” and impressive young men I have the pleasure of knowing.
+He is surrounded by a huge graduate community of motivated and ambitious men with long-term recovery who have stayed connected to each other, hold one another accountable and give back to their program.
+He has made lifelong friends who have walked through the pain and dark days together and become a family.
+These guys are some of the most “real” and impressive young men I have the pleasure of knowing and also completed an authentic recovery.
 They are working good jobs and many have chosen to resume school.
-They spend free time together at the beach, hiking in the mountains, meeting for meals and attending AA meetings together all over LA.
+They spend their free time together at the beach, hiking in the mountains, meeting for meals and attending AA meetings together all over LA.
 Brad recently commented to me, “Back in high school I wouldn’t have ever imagined I would be carrying this burden, and yet instead of seeing it as a burden I choose to see it as the very thing that may have saved me from walking through my life asleep.”